 About me

-I use the power of cultural production to support urban sustainability and global health.
-Trained as an interdisciplinary ethnographer, I think across institutional divides to develop timely public cultural projects.
+I use the power of cultural production to support urban sustainability, public health, and collective care.
+Trained as an interdisciplinary ethnographer, I think across institutional divides and locations to develop collaborative international cultural projects.

-I am currently working with the Wellcome Trust on Climate and Health programming for Climate Week 2025.
-Previously based at CUNY’s Center for the Humanities, I served as the New York lead for Canopy, Wellcome’s cultural initiative on climate and health; and the New York lead for Mindscapes, Wellcome’s international cultural program on mental health and well being.
-With collaborators in New York and beyond, I work to develop artist residencies, exhibitions, installations, articles, public programming, and events that support a transformation in how we understand, address and talk about health.
+I am currently an independent consultant, collaborating with Wellcome on cultural programming at the intersection of their priorities on climate and health.
+Previously based at CUNY’s Center for the Humanities, I served as the New York lead for Canopy, Wellcome’s sciences and arts festival on climate and health; and the New York lead for Mindscapes, Wellcome’s international cultural program on mental health.
+With collaborators in New York and beyond, I work to develop artist residencies, exhibitions, performances, articles, and events that support a transformation in how we understand, address and talk about health.

 Previously, I worked at the University of Massachusetts-Amherst on a nationwide ethnographic study of retirement insecurity and economic inequality.
 For that project, I completed and analyzed 260 qualitative interviews, conducted secondary research, and organized the structure of each chapter in the resulting book, Downhill from Here.